Auction marketing, step by step

 These messages are particularly relevant if it was a charity fundraising auction.
 Share the actions enabled by the auction, such as goals reached and even other ways to donate.

-With our platform, you have access to all the registered bidder data, including underbidders for each auction, providing valuable insights into buying patterns and potential future clients.
-In the ‘Bidders’ tab, you can see which bidders have given consent for marketing, so be sure to get in touch with those with a green tick to keep them updated on future auctions, sales, and events.
+With indy, you have access to all registered bidder data, including underbidders, offering insights into buying patterns and potential clients.
+In the ‘Bidders’ tab, contact those with a green tick who have consented to marketing to keep them informed about future auctions, sales, and events.